 Of course another excellent option is NFL Mobile, something I’ve used for more than a few years now.
 However, as amazing as NFL Mobile is, it’s exclusive to Verizon Wireless customers only, unless you pay for Game Pass.
 This gives you live video of tons of games, including Sunday night, prime-time, CBS, and FOX games all completely free as long as you’re on select Verizon plans.
 It does have a lot to offer though, and I wish it was available for all carriers.

 NFL Mobile has live video, highlights, analysis, team tracking, fantasy alerts, and live video of the show “Fantasy Live” as the season continues.
 It was just updated for 2014, so get it now.

-Preseason won’t be viewed on ESPN, but the WatchESPN Android app is a great option as they often times show games from other channels, and this will include many NFL football games during the 2014 season.
+Preseason won’t be viewed on ESPN, but the WatchESPN Android app is a great option as they often times show games from other channels, and this will hopefully include many NFL football games during the 2016-17 season.
 I watched my Packers countless times this way, and you can too.
 You’ll need to be a subscriber with one of their many accepted cable providers.
 Simply sign into your cable account on WatchESPN, and stream games live to your smartphone or tablet.